|Tim Roufs||extended search|

 Now things have changed!
-Why I really think is that the younger class are telling more stories than the older class.
+What I really think is that the younger class are telling more stories than the older class.
 Why now, the older class wants to listen to the younger class.
-The older class feels he's repeating the school's teaching.
-And they like to listen to them talk about school.
+The older class feels they're repeating the school's teaching, and they like to listen to the young ones talk about school.

-By the sufferage of going to school and working the home I decided that I would do better in the government(23) boarding school -- in the boarding school that we had in the past, the one at Tower, Minnesota, on Lake Vermillion.
+By the sufferage of going to school in the cold winters and working at home when we had short vacations from local school, I decided that I would do better in the government(27) boarding school -- in a boarding school like we had in the past, the one at Tower, Minnesota, on Lake Vermillion.
 Pretty soon my family had things ready; they had been working and getting ready for me to winter in the Tower school.
 Locally they had a chance for logging, selling a few sticks of logs, bolts; that helped.
 And there was a little price in fur, and that helped.
 There was always something where they could earn a little money, and I think this was great.
 That's the way it kept going.

 Well when I went in the Tower boarding school, that helped both me and the family.
-That released the family from food and clothing.
-Then we were in training in school.
-When we were in school we were trained farming.
+That released the family from providing food and clothing.
+In school we were in training and that helped later on.
+We were trained farming.
 We were trained how to take care of the animals and crops, and how to keep the home fires burning.
-And then when we got back, we knew something about farming.
+And then when we got back home, we knew something about farming.
 That helped, and things kept getting better.

 So I went away for three years.
-I left the reservation in 1909, 1910, and 1911.(25) Three years I stayed at Tower Indian School without coming home.
+I left the reservation in 1909, 1910, and 1911.(30) Three years I stayed at Tower Indian School without coming home.
 I learned lots.
 I learned how to work.
 Later I learned how to farm.
 I learned firing steam boilers, keeping heat for the building at certain hours.
-They taught me lots of things, and I helped out at the same time.
+They taught me lots of things, and I helped out at the school at the same time.
 By that way I helped myself to learn all this.

 When I went to the Tower government school I thought I was leaving my people.
 My folks signed for three years, and I stayed up on Vermillion Lake, at the Tower Indian School at Tower, Minnesota, all that time.
 When I got up there I thought I was losing my Indian way of life, my Indian learning.
 But they were sending me off for a better education, with schooling and everything.

-When I got there, I found out that if I talked Indian and I was caught by the employee, I got punished from the employees.
-"You're not supposed to talk Indian here.
+When I got there, I found out that if I talked Indian and I was caught by an employee, I got punished from the employees.
+They told me, "You're not supposed to talk Indian here.
 You're supposed to talk English."
-So that's what I got.
+So that's what I got . . . punishment.
 So now I was thinking, "Am I losing?
 Am I going to lose my Indian way of life?"

 But it wasn't long before I commence to see Indians, Canadians -- or at least they were from pretty close to the Canadian border.
-And I heard them talk Indian, but they had a little sling(26) in their language.
-They had a Canadian sling, northern.(27) But I learned their pronunciation pretty fast, and the little sling of their language didn't bother me.
+And I heard them talk Indian, but they had a little slang(31) in their language.
+They had a Canadian slang, northern.(32) But I learned their pronunciation pretty fast, and the little slang of their language didn't bother me.
 I understood them.
-They have the same language as I have, but they have a sling on the end.
-That's how they put out the sound, so I didn't laugh -- but I was looking at them and studying them all the time.
+They have the same language as I have, but they have a slang on the end.
+That's just how they put out the sound, so I didn't laugh -- but I was looking at them and studying them all the time.
 And I noticed the way they carry themselves.

 Some of that comes in from France too, you know.
-There was French coming in there.
-Sometimes when they talk they get so far away from the Indian, then they start using the French part, A-pan.
-With the Minnesota Indians,(28) we have the same thing.
+There was some French coming in there.
+Sometimes when the Canadians or Near-to-Canadians talk they get so far away from the Indian that they start using the French part -- A-pan.
+With the Minnesota Indians(33) we sometimes have the same thing.

 "Is your father living?"